Tennessee Real Estate Continuing Education

 How To Renew Your Tennessee Real Estate License

 The Tennessee Real Estate Commission manages the licensing of affiliate brokers, brokers, principal brokers, and other real estate related licenses.
 The commission rules state that affiliate brokers, and brokers licensed after January 2001, must complete 16 hours of continuing education credits for every 2 year licensing period.
-The renewal fee and educational requirements must be completed 60 days prior to the date of the license expiration (Rule 62-13-307 (a)).
+The real estate license renewal fee and educational requirements must be completed 60 days prior to the date of the license expiration (Rule 62-13-307 (a)).
 Brokers must complete a 120-hour post-licensing class within their first 3 years, and then follow the standard CE 16 hour requirement.

 Of the 16 total hours, 4 hours of study must be in the TREC "core course"; a commission-designed course that is necessary for each licensee to complete as part of the continuing education requirement.
 The remaining 12 hours of education can be filled in with elective courses.
 Even though a licensee may have a total of 16 credit hours, if the "core" course has not been completed then he/she can not renew his/her real estate license.